xNoxious/face-detector/README.md

 To run:

 1. Clone the project
+2. replace all URLs with http://localhost...
-2. run <code>npm install</code>
+3. run <code>npm install</code>
-3. run <code>npm start</code>
+4. run <code>npm start</code>

 If the project doesn't start, replace the start command in **package.json** <code>serve -s build</code> with <code>react-scripts start</code>

 There are 4 endpoints that are hard-coded to point to the published online back-end API of the app at Heroku.
-The reason they are hard-coded was that Heroku would sometimes fail to pick up the .env variables that were setup when deploying and would stop the site from working.
+The reason they are hard-coded was that Heroku would (at the time of writing) sometimes fail to pick up the .env variables that were setup when deploying and would stop the site from working.